• Home

 • Lingering dreams and nightmares

-• Anything that crosses your mind
+• And really, anything that crosses your mind

-Brain Dump Methods
+Brain Dump Output Methods

-Traditional Brain Dump
+Long-handed or On-Paper Brain Dump

 Digital Brain Dump

-My favorite tools for brain dumping are:
+My favorite tools for digital brain dumping are:

-• Trello
+• Notion

-• Evernote
+• Miro

-• A Voice Recorder
+• The Voice Recorder app

 When and How Much Should You Brain Dump?